Know the Product

 It all starts with the pastures.
 Our pastures are Certified Organic, consisting of fescue, clover and native grasses.
-No herbicides, pesticides, or synthetic fertilizers reach our pastures.
+No herbicides, pesticides or synthetic fertilizers ever reach our pastures.
 All products used on our pastures are OMRI (Organic Material Research Institute) listed and certified.

 Our Cows forage on our organic pastures, their native diets.
-They are not fed grain, soy and other supplements nor treated with hormones or growth- promoting additives commonly found at commercial feed lots.
+They are not fed grain, soy or supplements, nor are they treated with hormones or growth-promoting additives commonly found in commercial feed lots.
 Animals raised in factory farms are given diets designed to boost their productivity and lower costs.
-The main ingredients at these feed lots are genetically modified grain and soy.
+The main ingredients in these feed lots are genetically modified grain and soy.
 To further cut costs, the feed may also contain “by-product feedstuff” such as municipal garbage, stale pastry, chicken feathers and candy.
 Our cows feed and grow on our organic pastures as nature intended.

-Finished product: Salem Hills Farm carries the following regulated certifications.
+Salem Hills Farm carries the following regulated certifications:

 - 100% Grass Fed